fletchjp/MERG-Arduino-Software/CBUS_CODES.md

 The importance of this is that enables the analog input on the DFRobot display with buttons to be treated as though they are pins.
 I have been exploring using this.
 I now have a new code CAN1602PIN which is derived from CAN1602BUT using the abstraction.

+I am also exploring the IoAbstraction methods for a rotary encoder.
+They also use buttons instead of the encoder.
+The first example is myButtonRotaryEncoder.

 ### 3rd June